wklchris/wklchris.github.io/docs/_sources/Hobbies/index.rst.txt

      :align: center
      :alt: The first Go joseki I learned

 * :doc:`Rubik-cube`: I am 3x3 cuber with a single best of 13.81 seconds, but it is not recorded by a camera.
-Here is a video for the fast solve that I have ever recorded.
+Here is a video for the fast solve that I have ever recorded (14.51 sec).

   .. raw:: html
      :file: ../_static/js/Rubik-pb.html